John Wallace (trumpeter)

-John Williamson Wallace CBE, FRSE (born 14 April 1949) is a Scottish trumpet player, composer and arts educator.

-Early life
+John Williamson Wallace (14 April 1949 – 11 January 2026) was a Scottish trumpet player, composer and arts educator.
+He came from a family tradition of brass band playing.
+He performed as a trumpet player of leading London orchestras, the principal trumpet of the Philharmonia Orchestra from 1976 to 1995.
+Solo performances included prominently playing a trumpet solo alongside Kiri Te Kanawa at the wedding of Prince Charles and Lady Diana Spencer in 1981.
+He founded his own brass ensemble, The Wallace Collection, in 1986.
+Wallace was principal of the Royal Conservatoire of Scotland from 2002 to 2014, and held leading positions in associations for educational matters and historic brass instruments.

+Life and career

-Wallace was born in Methilhill, Fife, Scotland.
+Wallace was born in Methil, Fife, on 14 April 1949.
 His father Christopher Wallace worked as a joiner at the Tullis Russell Paper Mill in Glenrothes and played in the Tullis Russell Mills Band for 65 years.
 At the age of seven, John was given a cornet and taught to play, initially by his father.
 He soon joined the junior band and later progressed to the senior band, being the fourth generation of his family to play in a brass band.
 In 1964, he was selected to play in the National Youth Orchestra of Great Britain.

-Education
+He played Haydn's Trumpet Concerto on a tour with the orchestra then.

-Wallace attended Buckhaven High School before going on to read Music at King's College, Cambridge, where his Director of Studies was David Willcocks.
-He then went on to study composition, with trumpet as a second study, at the Royal Academy of Music and York University.
+Wallace attended Buckhaven High School before going on to study music at King's College, Cambridge, where his director of studies was David Willcocks.
+He then went on to study composition, with trumpet as a second study, studying at the Royal Academy of Music with Alan Bush and at the University of York with David Blake.
+He made money to pay for his studies playing second trumpet for both the Festival Ballet touring orchestra and the Royal Northern Sinfonia.